Zig-Sec/PassKeeZ/README.md

 ## Features

 * Works with all services that support Passkeys.
 * Store your Passkeys (just a private key + related data) in a local, encrypted database.
-Choose either the KDBX (KeePassXC, ...) or CCDB database format.
 * Constant sign-counter, i.e. you can safely sync your credentials/passkeys between devices.

 > [!IMPORTANT]
-> KDBX support has been added with version 0.5.0.
+> With the release of version 0.5.0, PassKeeZ uses the KDBX format for storing credentials.
 The advantage of using KDBX is that you can manage your passkeys using KeePass or KeePassXC (PassKeeZ uses the same format for storing passkeys as KeePassXC).
 If you run into issues please open an issue.

 ## Getting Started